-You can access your Connect/Google Apps account using Thunderbird by following the steps in this configuration guide.
+You can access your Connect G Suite account using Thunderbird by following the steps in this configuration guide.
 Depending on which version you are using, these screenshots may look a bit different.

 To use Thunderbird, IMAP must be turned on.
 It should be on by default, but you can make sure by doing this:

 - On your computer, log into the Google Web App.